SICP 2.3.1 Solutions

 eq?, or if they are both lists such that

 cond is used effectively as an exclusive or, instead of the Boolean operator.
 That’s fine here, as the two ‘types’ of items checked will be distinct.
-The other changes I added make it slightly more generic.
-The check for symbols is dispensed with, allowing anything that works with
+Additionally, the check for symbols is dispensed with, allowing anything that works with

 Figuring out this one can be difficult if you missed the book’s footnote about